-6.1 Students with earmarked funding as a result of their Education, Health and Care Plan have this funding allocated in line with the requirements on their Education, Health and Care Plan.

-6.2 Other students may be eligible for additional specialist support in literacy or numeracy either through timetabled Learning Support or Curriculum Support lessons, through targeted intervention sessions (including during tutor time, lesson time and after school) or through support in class.

-6.3 After school tutoring is also offered for selected pupils through Study Club which provides pupils with more opportunities to receive support from our teaching assistant team on chosen curriculum areas.

-6.4 There is also provision for the emotional needs of students via the pastoral support staff, allocated key workers, personal guidance and mentoring.

-6.5 Priority is given to those on SEND support but there may be occasions where students access support without being identified on the SEND register.
+- 6.1 Students with earmarked funding as a result of their Education, Health and Care Plan have this funding allocated in line with the requirements on their Education, Health and Care Plan. - 6.2 Other students may be eligible for additional specialist support in literacy or numeracy either through timetabled Learning Support or Curriculum Support lessons, through targeted intervention sessions (including during tutor time, lesson time and after school) or through support in class. - 6.3 After school tutoring is also offered for selected pupils through Study Club which provides pupils with more opportunities to receive support from our teaching assistant team on chosen curriculum areas. - 6.4 There is provision for the emotional needs of students via the pastoral support staff, allocated key workers, our two neurodiverse leads, personal guidance and mentoring. - 6.5 Priority is given to those on waves 3 and above, but there may be occasions where students access support without being identified as on the SEND register (waves 1 and 2).